Toloka/docs/en/template-builder/reference/condition.empty.md

 Checks that the data didn't get a value.
 If it did, returns `false`.
 This is useful if you need to check the optional template data (`data.*`) or make sure that a Toloker didn't interact with the data entry fields (`fields.*`).

+The component checks that the value of the sent data is equal to a zero-length string, an array without elements, an object without keys and values, or is equal to `null`.

 [View example in the sandbox](https://clck.ru/asRzy).

 ## Component properties {#properties}